VVS Finance Price Hits $0.0000 on Exchanges (VVS)

-VVS Finance (VVS) traded up 0.9% against the dollar during the twenty-four hour period ending at 12:00 PM E.T. on September 7th.
-One VVS Finance token can currently be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-VVS Finance has a total market capitalization of $78.38 million and $283,930.41 worth of VVS Finance was traded on exchanges in the last day.
-During the last week, VVS Finance has traded 3.6% lower against the dollar.
+VVS Finance (VVS) traded 1.9% higher against the US dollar during the one day period ending at 21:00 PM ET on September 8th.
+One VVS Finance token can now be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+VVS Finance has a total market cap of $80.92 million and $275,089.55 worth of VVS Finance was traded on exchanges in the last 24 hours.
+Over the last week, VVS Finance has traded 2.9% higher against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.